mattwach/rpncalc/README.md

 Macros and conditionals allow for simple programming concepts to be implemented.
 The m: syntax is used to define a macro.
 Later @macro can be used to execute it.
-The stack is used for argument passing and return values for the most part, although you can also use the clipboard to hold variables.
-Be aware that these variables are global though!
+The stack is used for argument passing and return values for the most part, although you can also use variables.

 For an example, let's first define a macro that can produce the next fibonacci number